johan-bolmsjo/rainbow/README.md

 * Low latency, output buffering is per line only.
 * Good performance.
 Care has been taken to minimize memory allocations.
-  Currently most time is spent in GOs regexp package.
+  Currently most time is spent in Go's regexp package.
 * Easy to create customized log filters.

 ## Usage